2017 Pacific typhoon season: Tropical Depression 26W

 Originating from an enhanced monsoon trough, a tropical disturbance developed just to the northwest of Palawan on October 17.
 On October 18, the JTWC had issued a TCFA on the system.
 By 21:00 UTC of that day, the JTWC began issuing advisories as they classified it as a tropical depression, assigning the identifier 26W.
 This was due to deep convection found near the storm's center with formative banding, along with its location over in a favorable environment.
 Initially, its forecast stated that 26W would intensify into a weak tropical storm, although due to a disorganized center with strong shear, the JTWC issued their final advisory on October 19 as it was being absorbed by the outflow of nearby Typhoon Lan.

 Associated with the rainbands of a nearby typhoon, 26W helped spread scattered rainfall throughout most of Visayas and northern Mindanao.
 Residents in some areas were alerted against possible flash floods and landslides.
 14 people were dead from heavy rainfall from the system and its precursor, and raised a state of calamity in Zamboanga City on October 23.

 Severe Tropical Storm Saola (Quedan)

+A tropical depression developed north of Guam in late October 2017.
+Within a day, the system intensified and was upgraded to a tropical storm by the Japan Meteorological Agency (JMA), receiving the international name Saola.
+Later that evening, Saola entered the Philippine Area of Responsibility (PAR), prompting the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) to assign it the local name Quedan.

+On October 26, Saola strengthened into a severe tropical storm at approximately 08:00 UTC while moving slowly in a northwestward direction.
+Despite encountering moderate to strong vertical wind shear and interacting with the intensifying northeast monsoon, Saola maintained its intensity.
+It gradually curved northeastward, continuing to move in the general direction of Japan.
+The storm exited the Philippine Area of Responsibility on October 28, without making landfall in the country.

+As Saola progressed northeastward, it affected several islands within the Ryukyu Archipelago, making multiple landfalls and close approaches.
+Although it began to weaken upon encountering cooler sea surface temperatures and an increasingly hostile environment aloft, it still brought moderate to heavy rainfall and gusty winds to parts of southern Japan.
+The system did not make direct landfall on the Japanese mainland but caused localized flooding and transport disruptions due to persistent rainfall and rough seas.

+Eventually, Saola transitioned into an extratropical cyclone as it approached Chiba Prefecture, before dissipating shortly thereafter.

+Although Saola did not make landfall as a tropical cyclone, the storm caused widespread effects in its path.
+The total damage was estimated at approximately US$250 million, primarily from infrastructure damage, agricultural losses, and flooding impacts in the Ryukyu Islands and parts of southern Japan.